Kimoney/delivery-management-system/README.md

 To use the `DMS`, follow these steps:

+1. Run `pipenv shell` to activate the virtual environment.
-1. Run the application by executing `python lib/cli.py`.
+2. Start the application by executing `python lib/cli.py`.
-2. Follow the on-screen prompts to navigate through the menu options.
+3. Follow the on-screen prompts to navigate through the menu options.
-3. Choose the desired functionality (e.g., View Orders, Create Delivery, Add Truck, etc.).
+4. Choose the desired functionality (e.g., View Orders, Create Delivery, Add Truck, etc.).
-4. Input data as required and follow the instructions to perform actions.
+5. Input data as required and follow the instructions to perform actions.

 ## Menu Structure